jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 ## Mandatory courses

 **Algorithms and Data Structures III**: (*Algoritmen en datastructuren III*):
-See *Algorithms and Data Structures I* and *II*.
-My main complaint on this course is that the chapter on distributed algorithms seemed to dated from a time in which distributed algorithms were not actually used.
+See *Algorithms and Data Structures II*: same professor, different subjects.
+Pretty much my only complaint about this course is that the chapter on distributed algorithms seemed to date from a time in which distributed algorithms were not actually used.
 Yep.

 **Communication Networks** (*Communicatienetwerken*): This was a pretty useful one.
 Some stuff on networks, and commonly used protocols on different layers such as IP, TCP/UDP, HTTP.
 The more advanced topics included IPv6, IPSEC and VPN.
 The lab sessions were very well set-up and intriguing.

+**Cross-Course Project** (*Vakoverschijdend project*): Build a simple webapp.
+A pretty nice experience, altough building a such a project over 12 weeks makes you focus on *Get Stuff Done* rather than *Do Stuff The Right Way*.
+Makes you dislike your team because they're all incompetent.

 **Data Communication** (*Datacommunicatie*): Definitely deserves a nomination for all-round worst course in the program.
 The subjects are dull and they are